MaxIV-KitsControls/RAGui/README.md

         step 6: (if downloaded from MAXIV): conda env create -f general-saxs-data-processing-gui/RAGui_env.yml (if NOT downloaded at MAXIV): conda env create -f RAGui/RAGui_env.yml step 7: conda activate RAGui_env
-        step 8: (if downloaded from MAXIV):
-                (if NOT downloaded at MAXIV) cd general-saxs-data-processing-gui step 9: python RAGui.py
+        step 8: (if downloaded from MAXIV): cd general-saxs-data-processing-gui (if NOT downloaded at MAXIV): cd RAGui step 9: python RAGui.py